 XState is a library for creating, interpreting, and executing statecharts.
 Statecharts are a formalism for modeling stateful, reactive systems.
 Computer scientist David Harel presented this formalism as an extension to state machines in his 1987 paper Statecharts: A Visual Formalism for Complex Systems.

 My journey with XState started a year ago, after seeing David Khourshid's talk Infinitely Better UIs with Finite Automata.
-What he said reasoned with me.
+What he said resonated with me.
 What really hit me, was that I was designing (UI state) in a bad way, that I made it myself complicated because I didn't know better.
 The highlighted example was a simple AJAX request, and to handle all of the possible scenarios the code becomes tangled real quick.
 David calls this the bottom-up (🍑🆙) approach.

 What appealed to me in XState is that it felt familiar and as a nice extra, the code I saw from multiple demo's was that it was readable and easy to understand.
 At first, I saw it as a declarative redux store, a store with a guard at the door to keep malicious types out of the store, instead of a store where the door is always wide open.
 The only difference that was visible was that there were no reducers.
 With XState (or state machines in general), state is modified through transitions.
 The idea is slightly different, but the result remains the same, a new state.
 Now, after some proof of concepts I want to share what I like about XState.